dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

-import homepage from "@site/static/img/liquid_staking/homepage.png";
-import stake from "@site/static/img/liquid_staking/stake.png";
-import unstake from "@site/static/img/liquid_staking/unstake.png";
-import claim from "@site/static/img/liquid_staking/claim.png";

 From a users' perpective Milkomeda Liquid Staking is very simple: mADA is staked into the liquid staking smart contract in return for stMADA and ADA rewards will accrue to its holder inside the Liquid Staking smart contract.

-Stake your mADA using Milkomeda Liquid Staking today on the following [link](https://liquidstaking-dev.milkomeda.com/)
+Stake your mADA using Milkomeda Liquid Staking today on the following [link](https://liquidstaking.milkomeda.com/)